This article provides an overview of Nevada trust law, including the basics of trust formation, trustee duties, and beneficiary rights.

 Nevada has some of the most favorable trust laws in the country.
 These laws allow you to create a trust that can be used to protect your assets from creditors, lawsuits, and estate taxes.
 Creating a trust is a complex process, and you should always consult with an experienced attorney before taking any action.
 However, if you decide that a trust is right for you, the Nevada laws can provide significant benefits.

 The types of trusts available under Nevada law

 A trust is a legal relationship created when one person, the settlor, gives property to another person, the trustee, to hold and manage for the benefit of a third person, the beneficiary.
-The trustee owes a fiduciary duty to the beneficiary, which means that the trustee must act in the best interests of the beneficiary at all times.
 There are many different types of trusts that can be created under Nevada law.
 The most common type of trust is a revocable living trust, which can be revoked or amended by the settlor at any time.
 Other types of trusts include irrevocable trusts, charitable trusts, spendthrift trusts, and special needs trusts.

 The process of creating a trust in Nevada

 The settlor is the person who creates the trust, and the trustee is the person who manages it.
 The beneficiaries are the people who will benefit from the trust.
 There are three types of trusts in Nevada: